What is a didactic unit? How do you make a didactic unit?

 - For revision.

 5.- Strategies to be followed in the Unit of Instruction

-In order for the Educational Unit to be more than just a series of occurrences, it must be based on some educational principle and it must follow a methodology which is usually described in the subject syllabus.
+In order for the Didactic Unit to be more than just a series of occurrences, it must be based on some educational principles and it must follow a methodology which is usually described in the subject syllabus.
 And it has to follow a methodology that is usually described in the syllabus of the subject.
-What is methodology?
+What is a methodology?
 It is the set of guidelines that will mark the activities described above.
-Thus, we will choose one or two guidelines, for example:
+So, we will choose one or two guidelines, for example:

 - The master class, traditionally used in the transmission of information by a lecturer.

 - Meaningful learning, which is structured, gradually moving up the knowledge ladder.